-Visit Chateau Vincennes
+Visit the Chateau Vincennes in Val-de-Marne, Paris

 From the 12th century an important manor house stood here, but nothing of that original building remains (except for some parts of wall and tiled flooring uncovered in recent archaeological work).
 The chateau we now see dates from the 14th century (and 17th century).